Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Empirical application

+To construct feasible versions of our estimators and \acp{CI}, we follow the baseline implementation in \Cref{sec:basel-impl}.
+Implementing the procedure requires us to fix the norm $\normx{\cdot}$ and the smoothness constant $C$ in the definition~\eqref{eq:lipschitz-class}.
+We consider weighted $\ell_{q}$ norms of the form

+where $A$ is a diagonal matrix.
+Let us now describe our main specification; we discuss other specifications in the supplemental materials.
+To make the restrictions on $f$ implied by the choice of norm and $C$ interpretable, in our main specification, we set $C=1$, and $A=A_{\text{main}}$, with the diagonal elements of $A_{\text{main}}$ given in~\Cref{Ane_table}.
+The $j$th diagonal element $A_{jj}$ then gives the a priori bound on the derivative of the regression function with respect to $x_{j}$ (i.e.\ the partial effect of increasing $x_{j}$ by one unit).
+We set $q=1$, so that the cumulative effect of changing multiple elements of $x_{j}$ by one unit is bounded by the sum of the corresponding elements $A_{jj}$.

-We use $A=A_{\text{main}}$ given in \Cref{Ane_table} in defining the distance in our main specification.
-To make the distance more interpretable, we use $p=1$ in defining the distance, so that the Lipschitz condition places a bound on the cumulative effect of all the variables.
-We discuss other choices of the weights $A$ in \Cref{other_distance_sec}.
-The elements of $A_{\text{main}}$ are chosen to give restrictions on $f(x, d)$ that are plausible when $C=1$, and we report results for a range of choices of $C$ as a form of sensitivity analysis.
-It is perhaps easiest to interpret the bounds in terms of percentage increase in expected earnings.
-As a benchmark, consider deviations from expected earnings when $f(x_{i}, d_{i})=10$, that is \$10,000.
-Since the average earnings of for the $d_{i}=1$ sample is 6.4 thousand dollars, with 78\% of the treated sample reporting income below 10 thousand dollars, the implied percentage bounds for most people in the treated sample will be even more conservative.
-When $C=1$, and $A=A_{\text{main}}$, the implied bounds for the effect of age and education on expected earnings at 10 thousand dollars are 1.5\% and 6\%, respectively, which is in line with the 1980 census data.
-Similarly, the wage gap implied by the black, Hispanic, and married indicators is bounded at 25\%.
-The $A_{\text{main}}$ coefficients on 1974 and 1975 earnings imply that their cumulative effect on 1978 earnings is at most a one-to-one increase.
+The elements of $A_{\text{main}}$ are chosen to give restrictions on the conditional mean $f$ that are plausible when $C=1$; we report results for a range of choices of $C$ as a form of sensitivity analysis.
+While the outcome is measured in levels, it is easier to interpret the bounds in terms of percentage increase in expected earnings.
+As a benchmark, consider deviations from expected earnings when the expected earnings are \$10,000, that is $f(x_{i}, d_{i})=10$.
+Since the average earnings for the $d_{i}=1$ sample are \$6,400, with 78\% of the treated sample reporting income below 10 thousand dollars, the implied percentage bounds for most people in the treated sample will be even more conservative than this benchmark.
+We set the coefficients on black, Hispanic, and married to $2.5$, implying that the wage gap due to race and marriage status is at most 25\% at this benchmark.
+We set the coefficients on 1974 and 1975 earnings so that increasing earnings in each of the these years by $x$ units leads to at most $(0.5+0.5)x$ increase in 1978 earnings, that is at most a one-to-one increase.
 Including the employment indicators allows for a small discontinuous jump in addition for people with zero previous years' earnings.
+The implied bounds for the effect of age and education on expected earnings at 10 thousand dollars are 1.5\% and 6\%, respectively, in line with the 1980 census data.